Custom Function Node

 File mode for the Custom Function node, you must manually format the functions properly.
 One thing to note when creating custom functions for Shader Graph is the precision suffixes.
 The generated code appends a precision suffix to function names.
 Your include file function must also append your desired precision suffix (shown below with

-_half suffixes, but your
+float), but your